Setting up the Schedule Administrator Role Center

 - Open the Schedule Unit Card for that unit.

-- Click Employees on the Navigate tab.
+- On the Ribbon, click the Navigate tab and then click Employees.
 The Schedule Unit Employees List displays.

 - Select the employee for which you want to make changes or use the New button to add one.